Home

 If you are decorating for an infant or toddler, be sure to read this information on Childrens Bedding: Saftey Tips.

-Strategy # 3 For Decorating Childrens Rooms - Make It Multi-Functional
+Strategy # 3 Make It Multi-Functional

 As I mentioned, children use their room for many activities besides sleeping.
 Here are some specific areas that you should consider designing to make the room multi-functional: